michaelpartel/Recommendations_Engine_with_IBM/README.md

 ### Overview
 This project works with the articles hosted with IBM and analyzes user interactions to create recommendations to users for content to view.
 This is performed via Rank and Collaborative-based recommendations and evaluated via SVD.
+Code has been leveraged from the class instructor / lessons, and from the Peer/Mentor discussion boards.

 ### ToC
 1. [Libraries](#libraries)